Details

 depending on the extent you implement.
 If you choose to implement optional features,

-or which modifies/adds features compatible with your Part A PokeLife.java
+or which modifies/adds features compatible with your Part A PokeLife.java, in

 summary of your extension, what we should look for when running it, and your design/implementation